andrewbrown31/WxSysLib/docs/contributing.rst

 - A unit test with output that can be compared if run successfully (for example, a plot of tracked cyclones over a month).
 A good example will highlight and demonstrate all of the features of the recipe.

 3. readthedocs documentation

+All functions and recipes that are added into WxSysLib should be documented in the WxSysLib readthedocs documentation.

+- Python utility functions are documented in the readthedocs by their docstrings.
+These are automatically pulled in.
+Ensure your functions have been added to the readthedocs after submission

+- Recipes are documented in the readthedocs as a list of available recipes.
+Recipes documentation should contained the filename of the recipe, its name and a brief description of what it does.
+This is added to